nixworks/public/news/2016/02/28/README.md

 ##### War in Somalia (2009-present)
 ### [Two al-Shabaab suicide bombers kill at least 40 people in the Somali town of Baidoa. ](/news/2016/02/28/two-al-shabaab-suicide-bombers-kill-at-least-40-people-in-the-somali-town-of-baidoa.md)
-_Context: Baidoa, Al-Shabaab, Somalia, War in Somalia (2009-present)_
+_Context: War in Somalia (2009-present), Somalia, Al-Shabaab, Baidoa_

 ##### 88th Academy Awards
 ### [The 88th Academy Awards are held at the Dolby Theatre in Hollywood, California. ](/news/2016/02/28/the-88th-academy-awards-are-held-at-the-dolby-theatre-in-hollywood-california.md)